SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCommandInfo/GetDisplayTooltip.md

 # String GetDisplayTooltip()

-Tooltip string associate with the command - can be a literal or a tooltip hint.
+Tooltip string associate with the command* can be a literal or a tooltip hint.

 **Returns:** String